Statistical Ecology (PGDip/MSc) 2025 entry

 During the final three months of the course, MSc students complete a dissertation or a portfolio dissertation to be submitted by the end of August.
 Dissertations are supervised by members of teaching staff who will advise on the choice of subject and provide guidance throughout the progress of the dissertation.

-A number of options for placements with organisations within the UK are available to work on a range of real-world problems specified by the organisations.
-Placements may range from a few visits to the organisation, to being hosted by the organisation for a large part of the dissertation.
-Students on placements will be co-supervised by scientists at the organisation and St Andrews staff.
-International placements will also be available, with similar supervision arrangements.
+A number of options for placements with organisations within the UK and internationally are available to work on a range of real-world problems specified by the organisations.
+Placements may range from a few visits to the organisation to being hosted by the organisation for up to two weeks.
+Students on placements will be co-supervised by collaborators at the partner organisation and St Andrews staff.
 International placements involve an additional cost.

 If students choose not to complete the dissertation requirement for the MSc, there is an exit award available that allows suitably qualified candidates to receive a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MSc.